mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 ## In closing

-I'd like to thank [Chaz Chumley](https://twitter.com/chazchumley){target=_blank rel=noopener}, a Senior Software Engineer, who did a lot of the configuration discussed in this post.
+Getting to this point was a team effort and I'd like to thank [Chaz Chumley](https://twitter.com/chazchumley){target=_blank rel=noopener}, a Senior Software Engineer, who did a lot of the configuration discussed in this post.
 In addition, I am thankful to the Emulsify and Gesso teams for letting us pick their brains during our research.
 Their help was critical in this process.

 I hope this was helpful and if there is anything I can help you with in your journey of a Storybook-friendly Drupal theme, feel free to reach out.